 USC’s extraordinary concentration of arts programs and our location in one of the world’s most dynamic arts capitals provide us with a unique opportunity.
 During the Campaign, we will seek gifts to endow graduate fellowships in the arts to attract distinguished artists and performers from Pacific Rim countries and India who are interested in immersive educational experiences at USC and opportunities to collaborate with other artists in Southern California and the United States.

 Another important component in attracting the highest caliber graduate students and postdocs is the development of a congenial campus environment that meets the needs of these outstanding scholars.
-Support is needed to build graduate student housing on the University Park campus as part of the redevelopment of University Village, as well as on the Health Sciences campus.
+Support is needed to build graduate student housing on the University Park and Health Sciences campuses.
 These projects are essential to USC’s continuing evolution as a full-fledged residential university.